Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/materials/nodes_support.rst

    See volume Limitation.

 Volume Scatter
-   The anisotropy parameter will be mixed and average for all overlapping volumetric objects, which is not physically correct and differs from Cycles.
+   The anisotropy parameter will be mixed and averaged for all overlapping volumetric objects, which is not physically correct and differs from Cycles.
 Also see Volume Limitation.

 Principled Volume
    Same as Volume Scatter.
-Also see volume Limitation.
+Also see Volume Limitation.

 Holdout
    Not supported.